 - South Dakota2

 Note: Drugged driving laws are quite complex.
-Most per se states also have intoxication or under-the-influence laws, and some states have multiple laws that fall into the above categories.
-We give preference to the harsher law in this chart to give you an idea of how states penalize drugged driving.
+Most per se states also have intoxication or under-the-influence laws, and some states have multiple laws that fall into several categories.

 There are a few things DUID penalties have in common no matter what state you're in: offenders are generally looking at jail time, license suspension, and heavy fines.